Cart 0

 For patients and health care organizations, these challenges result in care fragmentation among providers and care settings.
 Risks increase as key patient factors are overlooked.

-The Siebens Domain Management Model addresses these needs as it:
+The Domain Model or Siebens Domain Management Model (SDMM) addresses these needs as it:

 • is a simple person/patient-centered organizing framework